 Distracted driving has become one of the leading causes of car accidents in Ohio and throughout the country.
 In particular, texting while driving often plays a role, even though it's illegal to text and drive in Ohio, Pennsylvania and many other states.

 Along with texting while driving, other examples of distracted driving include eating while driving, adjusting the radio while driving, watching videos while driving or operating a GPS device.
 Anything that diverts a driver's attention away from the road can be hazardous.

 Distracted drivers cause a range of accidents, including rear-end accident, intersection accidents and highway accidents.
 Worst of all, many distracted drivers do not slow down before crashing into another vehicle.
 As a result, many distracted driving accidents often involve drivers traveling at a high rate of speed.

 <Return to Top>

-Speeding remains a common cause of auto accidents in Ohio.
-In 2013, a total of 273 people died in motor vehicle accidents in Ohio caused by speeding drivers, according official statistics.
+Speeding remains a common cause of auto accidents here.
+Every year, hundreds of people die in Ohio motor vehicle speeding accidents, according to official statistics.
 Speeding accidents can lead to catastrophic or fatal injuries because of the great force involved in such crashes.
 The faster a car travels, the greater the impact when a speeding car slams into another vehicle or fixed object.
 A car traveling 75 mph or 85 mph on the highway will likely cause more severe injuries or fatalities than a vehicle traveling 10 or 20 mph slower.

 Even cars traveling the actual speed limit might put other drivers at risk depending on weather conditions.
 Snow, sleet and freezing rain can make roads treacherous, especially in Ohio in winter.